 It’s been a good few weeks since my last Face Mask Friday, but since then there has been one that’s been on and off my face and been having a good trial.
-A couple of weeks ago I posted a haul of Milk Makeup I’d heard rumoured about in TK Maxx and successfully acquired and this was the first out of all of them to start being put to the test.
+A couple of weeks ago I posted a haul of Milk Makeup I’d heard rumoured about in TK Maxx and successfully acquired and the Milk Makeup Urban Defence Mask was the first out of all of them to start being put to the test.

 Packaging wise I’ve had no masks similar to this from Milk Makeup, It comes in one one of their standard cardboard tubes with the matte silvery grey writing and the holographic label that sits on the side keeping it sealed.
 Inside I was pleasantly surprised at the weight of the product it’s a chunky sized pot and it’s lightweight plastic packaging means that it’s mostly product that is making up it’s weight.
 The lid flicks bac back and I was happy to see that it had an aluminium seal, protecting the product underneath it.

 Peeling back the foil I wasn’t too sure what I was going to find formula wise on the inside.
 I think I was expecting a cream like texture, so I was surprised to find out that in fact it was a clear gel.
 Looking into the pot it felt almost like there’s an infinite amount of product inside that would keep you going for some time.
 Reading what this was meant to do and how you were meant to use it showed that it needed to be used multiple times a week and I have abided by that for three weeks, and I think this mask has had more testing for a Face Mask Friday than any other.